juanmanuelag95/mm-challenge-Juan-Alvarez/Question_6/Question_6.md

 ## UI Testing
 Is the type of testing  to check the  aspects of any software that a user will come into contact with.
 This usually means testing the visual elements to verify that they are functioning according to requirements.
 I can think of some TC that will fit this level (login component)
-1.User enter valid user and password
+1. User enter valid user and password
 2. User enter valid user but invalid password
 3. User reset the password
 4. Empty fields and click on the login button